 To kick start the phone system procurement project, system design meetings were held with each school, this enabled us to advise on the features and benefits that the new solution would bring and then design a specification that was right for each school.
 Once the system designs were completed the tender documentation was written and issued to companies that could deliver a project of this nature.

-We reviewed all the tender responses and prepared a detailed report including information on the companies, the products that they proposed and how they compare.
+We reviewed all the tender responses and prepared a detailed report including information on the companies, the products that they proposed and how they compared.
 Various pricing tables were included enabling the schools and the Trust to compare the initial system purchase and installation price, ongoing costs for line rentals, call charges and maintenance and the total cost of ownership over 5 years.

 Our reports provided the basis for further consultation with the Trust to decide which companies should be shortlisted and finally which company should be awarded the contract.

 The Trusts new centrally procured broadband contract delivers faster broadband speeds along with additional backup lines that provide improved resiliency at each school.
 The new firewall and web filtering solutions can also be managed centrally by the Trust ICT team.
-In addition to the improvements made, cost savings of £16,000 per annum were also achieved.

-The new phone system solution provides a trust wide extension number plan, enabling any member of staff to be contacted from any location by dialling their extension number.
+The new phone system solution provides a trust wide extension number plan, enabling any member of staff to be contacted from any location by dialing their extension number.
 The addition of mobile apps enables key employees to make and receive calls through the phone system regardless of their location through a mobile app installed on their mobile phones.

 A range of new features such as voicemail to email, call recording and lockdown paging has brought multiple benefits ranging from improving the way in which they communicate with parents to the safeguarding of pupils and staff.